 Despite the chaos, I am delighted to say that I have JUST finished my last required class for my fashion certificate.
 I have a few small homework assignments left to complete and have already started designing my final line to debut next March.

 So what’s next you ask?
 That’s still up in the air.
-If the opportunity arises, I would like to shift my career focus a bit and do something that better combines my skills as an art director/designer and my love of the fashion industry.
+If the opportunity arises, I would like to shift my career focus a bit and do something that better combines my skills as an art director/designer and my love of culture and fashion.
 I’d also really like to see my teachers and classmates, face-to-face, again—if for no other reason to reassure each other that we did this together, despite the limits and challenges.
 We’ve all had our struggles and accomplishments and it’s important to celebrate both as part of our process.
 Also, I could use some help with the fit of some sleeves.
 Anytime you’re ready.